 We're not talking about any form of taxidermy here.

-This is a phrase we guarantee you'll use more than once on your small group tour of Ireland with us.
+This is a phrase we guarantee you'll use more than once on your trip to Ireland.

-Want to go on an in-depth study tour of Irish slang?
-Check out our small group tours of Ireland.
+Check out our small group tours of Ireland

 Alternatively, you can also contact our friendly reservations staff directly on: email@example.com